liunelson/phd-thesis-final/README.md

 # Lai Chung Liu's Ph.D.
 Thesis

 This repository contains all the files needed to compile the final version of my Ph.D. thesis in physics, which was submitted to the digital library repository of the [University of Toronto](https://www.utoronto.ca) in 2019.
-The final PDF output can be downloaded [there](http://hdl.handle.net/1807/68134) (293 pages, 114 MB).
+The final PDF output can be downloaded there or [here temporarily](https://1drv.ms/b/s!AsiTQ4FuC9TDhroVUbr-pqiXCgETrg?e=n8JbQh) (293 pages, 114 MB).

 This thesis was written using the [LaTeX template](https://ctan.org/tex-archive/macros/latex/contrib/ut-thesis) `ut-thesis.cls` provided by the School of Graduate Studies at the University of Toronto and compiled using [MiKTeX](https://miktex.org).
 At the time of submission, it conformed to all of their [formatting requirements](https://sgs.utoronto.ca/academic-progress/program-completion/formatting).